-Eritrea country profile - BBC News
+Eritrea profile

 MEDIA

-Media beyond the state-sanctioned newspapers and TV are non-existent.
-International journalists are routinely refused access.
-Media watchdog Reporters Without Borders (RSF) in its 2015 World Press Freedom Index placed Eritrea last behind North Korea.

-Outlets run by Eritreans overseas - mainly in Europe, North America and Australia - provide alternative sources of information but their reach and influence inside Eritrea are limited, not least because of very low levels of internet access.
+Outlets run by Eritreans overseas provide alternative sources of news but their reach is limited, not least because of very low levels of internet access.

 TIMELINE